prisc-official/ghactions-test/README.md

 ## Outcome 1- The Commit Changes worked!!!
 ## Outcome 2- The bot works and a message was really sent!!! (after 10million trial and error)
-## Outcome 3- I learnt how to add images to ReadMe files and used html to shrink the image size too!
+## Outcome 3- I learnt how to add images to ReadMe files!